 New students may not apply to residence until they have been accepted to the University.
-Then they must submit a \$150 deposit with their residence application.
+A residence application will accompany the acceptance package from the Admissions Office.
+A \$150 deposit must be included with each completed residence application submitted.
 If a student is not assigned a room, \$100 of this deposit will be refunded.
 Once a room has been assigned to the student, an additional \$150 deposit must be paid within two weeks of being assigned a room.